 We have a loving Father who deeply loves His children.
 But some of us failed so much that we feel that we should not even be called sons but treated like slaves.
 Others of us publicly are called sons and have no seen fault but hidden in our hearts we carry a relationship that functions more like a slave with his master.

 One is entering in repentance to the Father.
 The other is avoiding a celebration with the Father.

 One is asking to be a slave—the other is living like one.

 I look at this passage, and I see myself.
 Not only as a prodigal son who has sinned but also as the other son who acts like a slave.

 God has been working on me for the last few years on what it means to be a son.
 He is teaching me what it means to be in his family, not just a servant in his household.

 I am longing to grow deeper as a son.
 Being a missionary, it is easy to step into being a slave/servant in the house of God.
 But God has so much more for us.
 We don't fully understand His deep love for us.
 We don't fully understand how much He accepts us as His beloved children.

 Where do you see yourself?
 Are you a son or a slave?
 Where are you standing with our Father?

-Wherever you stand I do pray you would walk with me on this path of intimacy going deeper in our relationship with our Father.
-For sure down this path there will be times where we will need to let go of things through repentance.
+Wherever you stand, I pray you would walk with me on this path of intimacy, going deeper in our relationship with our Father.
+For sure, down this path, there will be times when we will need to let go of things through repentance.
 We must understand that with intimacy comes exposure.
-Anything that is hidden will be brought into the light.
-But their will be acceptance.
+Anything hidden will be brought into the light.
+But there will be acceptance.
 We will have no greater joy than in the loving arms of our Father.